marcelofinamorvieira/datocms-plugin-ai-translations/README.md

   1. In Google Cloud, enable the Generative Language API for your project.
   2. Create an API key and restrict it by HTTP referrer if possible.
   3. In the plugin settings, switch vendor to Google (Gemini), paste the key, and select a Gemini model.
+- To use Anthropic (Claude):
+  1. Get an API key from the Anthropic Console.
+  2. In the plugin settings, switch vendor to Anthropic (Claude), paste the key, and select a Claude model.
+- To use DeepL:
+  1. Get an API key from your DeepL account (Pro or Free).
+  2. In the plugin settings, switch vendor to DeepL and paste the key.
+  3. If using a Free key (ends with `:fx`), enable "Use DeepL Free endpoint".

 ## License